Azure/AML-Kubernetes/docs/deploy-extension.md

 > **<span style="color:orange">Important**:</span>
-   > * Azure Relay resources  are under the same resource group as the Arc cluster resource.
+   > * Azure Relay resource  is under the same resource group as the Arc cluster resource.
 It is used to communicate with the Kubernetes cluster and modifying them will break attached compute targets.
    > * By default, the deployed kubernetes deployment resourses are randomly deployed to 1 or more nodes of the cluster, and daemonset resource are deployed to ALL nodes.
-If you want to restrict the extension deployment to specific nodes, please use `nodeSelector` configuration setting described as below.
+If you want to restrict the extension deployment to specific nodes, use `nodeSelector` configuration setting described as below.

 > **<span stype="color:orane">Notes**:</span>